A jetpack company just reached a major milestone in our quest to fly like Iron Man - Local News 8

 We may be closer to seeing a real-life Iron Man suit than you think.

-The achievement occured last Friday, when Jetman pilot Vince Reffett took off from a standing start on the runway at Skydive Dubai in the United Arab Emirates and then flew up to nearly 6,000 feet in altitude.
-He also demonstrated the ability to hover, stop, turn and maneuver.
+The achievement occurred last Friday, when Jetman pilot Vince Reffett took off from a standing start on the runway at Skydive Dubai in the United Arab Emirates and then flew up to nearly 6,000 feet in altitude.
+He demonstrated the ability to hover, stop, turn and maneuver.

 Jetman pilots have previously launched off of elevated platforms, such as off of a helicopter.
 But this is the first time that they’ve launched from the ground.